Prepaid Cards vs. Debit Cards

 2. It won’t help build credit

-Prepaid cards won't help build your credit score if you aim to establish a responsible financial management track record.
+Unlike a credit card, prepaid cards won't help build your credit score if you aim to establish a responsible financial management track record.
+Prepaid cards do not report transactions to credit bureaus, making them unsuitable for credit score improvement.

 With a credit card, your bank reports your transactions and credit utilization to the three major credit bureaus.
 When used responsibly, credit cards help improve your credit score.